Skip to content

 tova

-t.drop_nil(column?) -> Table
+t |> dropNil(column) -> Table

 Removes rows where the specified column is nil.
-If no column is specified, removes rows where any column is nil.

 tova